 - 1. Attach each of the front- and rear-post brackets to the node using four of the included bracket screws. - 2.
-Use an additional two screws to secure each of the rear-post brackets at the midpoint on the sides of the node. - 3.
 Use the screws and cage nuts supplied with the rack to secure the node in the rack.

 Caution: Installing the switch in a rack requires two people.
 One person should position the switch in the rack, while the other person secures it using the rack screws.